bpeel/flootay/README.md

 ### Map

 If you write the word `map` on a line anywhere in the script file then the speedometer will be accompanied by a moving mapping at the bottom right of the video.
 By default the map tiles are sourced from the [OpenStreetMap cycle map](https://www.thunderforest.com/maps/opencyclemap/).
 You can use a different map source by specifying a URL to a compatible API.
-For example to use an outdoors hiking map you can add this to your script:
+For example to use an outdoors hiking map you can add this to your script before the first video:

 ```
 {{